Geodefi/geonius/README.md

 ### 4. Setting up the notification service

-You can configure easily so geonius send you regular updates or notifications on its current situation.
+You can configure this service easily so geonius send you regular updates or notifications on its current situation.
 This can be crucial if there is a bug and geonius fully or partially stops.

 Sign into gmail and head to: `https://myaccount.google.com/apppasswords`.
 Then you will acquire a passphrase like "xxx xxx xxx xxx".
 This password can be provided during the configuration with `geonius config` or as `EMAIL_PASSWORD` directly in .env file.

 Then all you need to do is to provide the mail addresses for receiver and sender.

-> Note that, you can add many
+> Note that, you can add many for the receiver field.

 #### --dont-notify-devs

 When there is an unexpected error, geonius will send emails to the geodefi team as well (<notifications@geode.fi>).
-To prevent this provide `dont-notify-devs` flag when running it.
+To prevent this, provide `dont-notify-devs` flag when running it.

 ## Running geonius